taltman/taltman.github.io/_posts/2020-03-03-technical-problems-COVID-primers.md

 # New Candidate Primers

-The set of candidate primers can be downloaded [here](/assets/new-COVID-primer-set-stats.csv).
-These are released as [Creative Commons Attribution 4.0 International 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
-I recommend focusing on the top ten primer-probe sets, as they have the greatest measured accuracy.
+The set of candidate primers can be downloaded [here](/assets/new-COVID-primer-set-stats.xlsx) in XLSX spreadsheet format, and [here](/assets/new-COVID-primer-set-stats.csv) as a tab-delimited text "CSV" file.
+These are released as
+[Creative Commons Attribution 4.0 International 4.0 (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+I recommend focusing on the top ten primer-probe sets, as they have the greatest performance (based on the F1-score).

 Below find selected details about how the primers were designed and validated using an 'e-PCR' approach.